 The best places to visit in India have some good shopping, mostly for things such as textiles, rugs and carpets, and traditional clothes, but also gems.
 Haggling is the rule in markets, but somewhat accepted in shops – though the best ones usually have fixed prices.

-Taking guided tours in India
+Taking guided tours of India

 I am not really the kind of person who enjoys organized group tours, but I must say that with my limited time in the country I felt that if I wanted to make the most of it and see as many of the top tourist places in India as possible, going on a pre-arranged tour would be my only option.